 Reopening a car accident injury claim in New Jersey requires the assistance of an experienced personal injury attorney.
 You need an attorney who can assess your case, identify potential grounds for reopening your claim, and guide you through the legal process so you receive the compensation you deserve.

 Were you injured in a car accident in New Jersey?
-Call Brach Eichler Injury Lawyers at (973) 364-8300 or contact us online for a free consultation with one of our attorneys.
+Call Brach Eichler Injury Lawyers at (973) 364-8300 or contact us online for a free consultation with one of our Roseland car accident lawyers.
 We’ll provide an evaluation and explain your legal options.

-Having a knowledgeable attorney by your side is the best way to protect your rights.
+Having a knowledgeable attorney with a proven track record by your side is the best way to protect your rights.
 Whether you’re preparing to file your initial personal injury claim or you need assistance reopening your claim, our team is here to help.

 Contact Your New Jersey Personal Injury Attorneys